 As I mentioned earlier, the exact option depends on your circumstances.
 Consider contacting our firm to explore your options.

-If a person does not meet the residency requirements, they may still keep their permanent residency because of humanitarian reasons (H&C).
-Of course, you either need to submit your H&C request while filing for a Travel Document or at an IAD hearing.
+If a person does not meet the residency requirements, they may keep their permanent residency for humanitarian reasons (H&C).
+Of course, you must either submit your H&C request while filing for a Travel Document or at an IAD hearing.
 This subject is complex.
 Consult with a professional for official advice.